©1978

 deacons to raise their salaries.
 I see little men preaching

 little sermons to little people.
-Yet the pitiful are those

 innocents looking to these preachers for the Kingdom of God.